Key Stage 2

 In Science, we focus on investigation and practical work as a basis for understanding key concepts.

 Topic is taught on a two year rolling programme with years 3 and 4 children venturing into the world of The Vikings, Ancient Egyptians and Tudor explorers; taking a journey through Europe and Africa and investigating settlements.
 Children in Years 5 and 6 learn about what life was like for the Ancient Greeks and during Victorian times and World War II.
 They also investigate our local area, study rivers and mountains and become ‘Keen to be Green’, a project which involves looking at world concerns of global warming, climate change, green issues and eco-footprints.
 Art and DT are taught alongside topic on the same theme and address the skills set out in the National Curriculum.
-Trips are frequently organised to compliment the learning experience, such as a visit to the Jorvik Viking Centre or Touchstones Rochdale.
-In ICT, Spanish and PSHCE we also aim to make links as much as possible with themes being taught in Maths, English, topic and science.
+Trips are frequently organised to compliment the learning experience.
+In Computing, Spanish and PSHCE we also aim to make links as much as possible with themes being taught in Maths, English, topic and science.

-PE is taken, either in the indoor hall, on the outdoor courts or on the field, depending on the skills/sport being taught.
+PE is taken, either in the indoor hall, on the outdoor playground or on the field, depending on the skills/sport being taught.
 The children take part in numerous sports events throughout the year and we hold our own sports afternoon at year end.
 Our children also begin swimming lessons in year 3 through to year 6.

 Children in Year 6 also work towards secondary school entrance exams, which are usually in the Autumn and Spring terms.